-For 45 years, San Francisco Heritage has been leading the civic discussion about the compatibility of rapid change with protecting our past.
+Since 1971, San Francisco Heritage has been leading the civic discussion about the compatibility of rapid change with protecting our past.
 Heritage is a nonprofit 501(c)(3) membership organization with a mission to preserve and enhance San Francisco’s unique architectural and cultural identity.
 This includes advocacy for historic resources, education programs, and tours and rental of the 1886 Haas-Lilienthal House.
 Heritage’s tax identification number is 23-7135037.

 Founded in 1971 to stem the increasingly rapid destruction of the city’s architectural legacy, San Francisco Heritage (Heritage) was instrumental in establishing the framework of preservation protections that has allowed San Francisco’s downtown to evolve and flourish without sacrificing its distinct character.
 From Mission Dolores to the Transamerica Pyramid, from the Painted Ladies to the Ferry Building, San Francisco’s diverse array of landmarks—old and new, architectural and cultural—draws visitors from around the world and fuels the city’s creative and economic vitality.

 Heritage came into existence in the wake of the redevelopment frenzy of the 1950s and 1960s, when entire neighborhoods were being leveled in the name of “urban renewal.”
 The city had no comprehensive inventory of historic resources and the Landmarks Preservation Ordinance was still in its infancy.
 The upstart organization had a remarkably swift and dramatic impact, not only staving off threats to individual buildings, but presciently surveying large swaths of the city to inform future planning efforts.